 India's HDFC to sell 10% stake in HDFC Capital to ADIA

-BENGALURU, April 20 (Reuters) - India's top housing finance firm HDFC Ltd HDFC.NS said on Wednesday it was selling 10% stake in its unit, HDFC Capital, to an arm of Abu Dhabi Investment Authority for 1.84 billion rupees ($24.09 million).
+BENGALURU, April 20 (Reuters) - India's top housing finance firm HDFC Ltd HDFC.NS said on Wednesday it plans to sell a 10% stake in unit HDFC Capital to an arm of Abu Dhabi Investment Authority (ADIA) for 1.84 billion rupees ($24.09 million).

+The deal comes two weeks after HDFC and HDFC Bank HDBK.NS, the country's largest private-sector lender, floated merger plans to create a financial services behemoth to tap rising demand for credit.

+Set up in 2016, HDFC Capital manages private-equity funds focused on the real estate sector in India, besides managing a nearly $3 billion funding platform.

 ($1 = 76.3825 Indian rupees)